Q: What kind of methods do you use? Is it a talk therapy?

 Q: what kind of qualification do you have as a therapist?

 A: I am certified as Clinical Psychologist through Japanese Certification Board of Clinical Psychologist and hold Diploma in Process Work through Process Work Institute in Portland, Oregon.
 I adhere to the codes of ethics of both organizations.
 I also serve as faculty for Japan Process Work Center, where I serve as instructor and supervisor for therapists in training and helping professionals in continuing education.
+I am also a qualified homeopath and a member of Alliance of Registered Homeopath.

 Q: What is Process Work?